GP Negligence Claim Solicitors

 Just because your doctor prescribes a medication, it doesn't mean it is correct.
 If you think you have been prescribed painkillers or antibiotics when you needed something more specific, this can also count as negligence by your doctor.

-Is there a time limit on negligence claims?
+Is there a time limit on GP Negligence Claims?

 Most personal injury & medical negligence compensation claims must be made within three years of the date of the incident.
 However, there are some exceptions.